firecracker-microvm/firecracker/docs/api-change-runbook.md

     but doing so immediately would be a breaking change.
   - We just mark the endpoint as deprecated.

-### Keeping Swagger updated
+### Keeping OpenAPI specification updated

-Make sure that any changes you make in the code are also reflected in the swagger specification.
+Make sure that any changes you make in the code are also reflected in the OpenAPI specification.

 Some tips:

-- There is nothing in the swagger file that shows whether an endpoint is mandatory or optional, it’s all code logic.
+- There is nothing in the OpenAPI file that shows whether an endpoint is mandatory or optional, it’s all code logic.
-- Mandatory fields in a request or response body are marked with `required: true` in the swagger definition.
+- Mandatory fields in a request or response body are marked with the `required` array.
 All other fields are optional.
-- If you need to redirect an endpoint, you have to clone the old one under the new URI in the swagger specification.
+- If you need to redirect an endpoint, you have to clone the old one under the new URI in the OpenAPI specification.

 ### Marking endpoints as deprecated